CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 1. Removing all releases of a namespace does not release permissions
 2. Giving up ownership (release "FIRSTCOME permissions") does not release a name to the public

 The second point deserves some more details.
 Giving up FIRSTCOME is never resulting in releasing the namespace but instead transferring ownership to a special use ADOPTME (no login) while co-maintainers permissions are left untouched.
 Getting FIRSTCOME permissions from ADOPTME requires an approval from PAUSE Admins.
-It is while CPAN ecosystem is not vulnerable to "namespace vacuum" or "dangling namespace".
+It is why CPAN ecosystem is not vulnerable to "namespace vacuum" or "dangling namespace".

 ## Resources
 - [Hacking with gems](https://www.youtube.com/watch?v=zEBReauO-vg) (2013)